-Nigeria Chief Justice forced from office, faces trial
+Nigeria chief justice forced from office, faces trial

-MAIDUGURI, Nigeria (AP) — Nigeria’s Chief Justice is scheduled to be arraigned at the Code of Conduct Tribunal in Abuja on charges of failing to declare his assets and for holding foreign bank accounts.
+MAIDUGURI, Nigeria (AP) — Nigeria’s chief justice is being arraigned Monday at the Code of Conduct Tribunal in Abuja on charges of allegedly failing to declare his assets and for holding foreign bank accounts.

-The federal government ordered Justice Walter Samuel Nkanu Onnoghen to immediately vacate his office as head of the country’s judiciary Saturday.
+The federal government ordered Chief Justice Walter Samuel Nkanu Onnoghen to immediately vacate his office as head of the country’s judiciary Saturday.
+Nigerian state officials must declare their assets by law before they take office and after they leave.

-The Chief Justice has a key role in resolving election disputes and Nigeria will vote for a new president in February.
-This is the first time a Nigerian Chief Justice is standing trial.
+The Code of Conduct Bureau had filed six charges against Onnoghen on Friday, all related to non-declaration of assets, according to the tribunal.

-On Monday a team of 94 lawyers arrived at the tribunal to defend Onnoghen, whose appointment had suffered unprecedented delay by President Muhammadu Buhari.
+The chief justice has a key role in resolving election disputes and Nigeria will vote for a new president on Feb.
+16.

 Most Read Nation & World Stories